 Beautiful, yet savage.
 That’s Earth, alright.

 It has been hot out there.
 It is hot out.
 Like a dry sauna.
 It’s parching.
 And lest you forgot, there are still people out there, in the thick of the COVID-19 global pandemic, and more are coming.
 About half, if not more than half of the United States of America’s homeless population reportedly lives in California – look it up.
 This is a crisis with many good, science-backed, empirically based explanations, and with many solutions that we need to start considering like, yesterday.
-The time to talk about environmental refugees and infrastructural preparedness, in America in 2020 (and beyond), and re-align with the reality of a planet that may be turning increasingly hostile toward us is right now.
+The time to talk about environmental refugees and infrastructural preparedness, in America in 2020 (and beyond), and re-align with the reality of a planet that may be turning increasingly hostile toward us, is, indeed, right now.
 To start, here’s looking at y’all, hotels: Congratulations, W and Hilton et al., you are all landlords now.
 Quit worrying about vacancies and the post-pandemic future and bottom line, and get into helping, into housing these folks.
 We have the rooms, and the last thing we need right now is more folk falling into chronic homelessness and potentially getting up to no good for them, theirs, or our communities out on the streets.

 Earth is warmer than it’s ever been, and we’ve been like, pouring gasoline on the problem.
 When Earth reaches a temperature we cannot handle, then that’s it for us on Earth.
 Btw, in 2020 the planet is expected to post its warmest temps on the global record.